Head of Online Medical Content

 Originally, the transferred audio wasn’t of great quality and relied on huge amounts of power.
 Due to this, most brands opted to design streamers to bridge the gap between connectivity and sound quality – a middleman of sorts.

-Ultimately, this resulted in both launching the first-ever Made for iPhone hearing aids with a direct connection.
-Allowing you to access the world through your hearing aids using mobile phone features and apps.
+Ultimately, this work led to the first-ever Made for iPhone hearing aids with a direct connection, allowing wearers to access the world through their hearing aids using mobile phone features and apps.

 All hearing aid manufacturers now have Made for iPhone Bluetooth hearing aid models on offer, but it is worthwhile knowing that you may need a connective device – a streamer - for some models for hearing aid mobile phone compatibility.

-Are there advantages of Bluetooth hearing aids?
+Are there advantages to Bluetooth hearing aids?
 Most consumers and audiologists would say they were better, even though the Bluetooth hearing aid connectivity doesn’t ensure better-performing hearing aids.

 Another benefit of Bluetooth hearing aids is their ability to be controlled remotely.
 Many Bluetooth hearing aids come with a remote control or app that allows users to adjust the volume, switch between listening programs, and control other features.